reneemuriel/Automated_ET_Analysis_Framework_MT/README.md

 ```

 ### Data Pre-Processing
-For the data pre-processing and correct data structure follow the instructions from [here](preprocessing.md).
+For the data pre-processing and correct data input structure follow the instructions from [here](preprocessing.md).

 ## Directory Structure